jesconstantine/front-end-exercise/README.md

 1. When the user selects a checkbox, the item should appear crossed out, as shown in the design.
 1. When the user selects a checkbox, holds down the `SHIFT` key and selects a checkbox further down the list, every item in between should also be selected.
 1. The un/check all button should either check or uncheck all items.
+1. As the viewport changes (i.e. mobile->tablet->desktop sizes), we should see some responsive considerations (we don't have anything specific in mind, so we'll leave this up to you!).

 Implementation details
 ----------------------